FORT-Protocol/Docs/Fort/SystemDefinitionOfTerms.md

 ### Fort Protocol
 A decentralized protocol consisting of multiple smart contracts, including DCU Token, DAO and discount computer.
 Fort provides unlimited liquidity, and other financial product protocols are developed based on Fort.

-### Hedge Contract
+### Fort Contract
-Hedge is developed based on Fort protocol and currently contains perpetual and options.
+Fort is developed based on Fort protocol and currently contains perpetual and options.

 ### DCU Token
 Fort protocol tokens, no upper limit on the number of tokens, increase or destroy in accordance with the algorithm of the fort protocol.